Skip to content

 What is Ovulation?

 Ovulation is the release of an egg from your ovary.
-This process should occur monthly in women from puberty to just prior to menopause.
+This process should occur monthly in women from puberty to just before menopause.
 Egg follicles or wanna-be eggs have been in your ovaries since you were born.
-Every menstrual cycle, some of these follicles get stimulated to mature into an egg.
-As the egg follicle is developing, it releases the hormone estrogen.
-When the egg develops sufficiently and enough estrogen is produced, that signals your pituitary gland in your brain to release a hormone called LH (luteinizing hormone).
+During every menstrual cycle, some of these follicles are stimulated to mature into an egg.
+As the egg follicle develops, it releases the hormone estrogen.
+When the egg develops sufficiently and enough estrogen is produced, it signals the pituitary gland in your brain to release a hormone called LH (luteinizing hormone).
 LH surges to provoke egg release or ovulation.

 When is Ovulation?